top of page

 Choko Sticky Date Pudding

-Still not sure what to do with all those chokos?
-We’ve got you.
+Still unsure what to do with all those chokos?
+We’ve got you covered.

-We’ve created a free choko recipe sampler, a downloadable booklet with a handful of our favourite ways to use chokos in the kitchen.
+We’ve created a free choko recipe sampler.
+This downloadable booklet features several of our favorite ways to use chokos in the kitchen.

 Inside, you’ll find: